-To qualify, dog and handler must receive a minimum score of 70 points out of a possible perfect score of 100.
-Scoring for all levels is based on a maximum score of 100 points unless otherwise stated in these regulations.
+- To qualify for 2021 State 4-H Dog Trial, dog and handler must receive a minimum score of 70 points out of a possible perfect score of 100.
+Scoring for all levels is based on a maximum score of 100 points unless otherwise stated in these regulations. - 2.
 Times will be recorded but not posted.
-Times will be used only to break ties for placements.
+Times will be used only to break ties for placements. - 3.
 The maximum number of points that can be deducted for any station is 10, with the exception of a non-qualifying performance.